allangelman/mastermind/README.md

 npm run dev
 ```

-To run my test cases, you can run
+To run my test cases for the feedback logic, you can run

 ```
 npm test